Jim Drake (engineer): Invention of windsurfing

 Jim Drake first began conceptualizing the idea of windsurfing in 1962 along with close friend, sailor and fellow aeronautical engineer Fred Payne.
 They wanted to combine the portability and ease of skiing with the joys of sailing.
 In their spare time together, while away from their high level aerospace engineering jobs, they played with the idea for fun.
 Drake's career as a successful aeronautical engineer was thriving by this time, in part, because he enjoyed the mental challenge of "solving a technical puzzle."
 Then in 1966, at a small dinner party in Santa Monica, California, Drake casually mentioned his idea of creating a sail powered surfboard to a family friend named Hoyle Schweitzer.
 He shared with Schweitzer his idea of creating a new type of portable sail craft, whereby the sailor stood upright on a large surfboard while holding directly onto a small sail.

 Drake's question came down to simple operation of how a standing person could control both the power of the sail as well as the direction of the craft without a rudder.
 Drake discovered that one's ability to rotate the sail's position relative to the board could allow control of both power and direction.
-Experimenting with a rotational design, he invented the concept for the universal joint.
+Experimenting with a rotational design, he incorporated the concept for the universal joint.
 Drake completed his engineering concept with a wishbone boom, a daggerboard, mast, mast foot, triangular sail and fin.